Winbobob/winbobob.github.io/source/_posts/2016-12-01-devops-continuous-intergration-and-continuous-deployment-pipeline.md

 - ansible
 ---

-> The pipeline contains 4 milestones, which are a [build component](https://github.com/DevOps-CSC519-591-791/DevOps-M1), a [testing and analysis component](https://github.com/DevOps-CSC519-591-791/DevOps-M2), a [deployment component](https://github.com/DevOps-CSC519-591-791/DevOps-M3), and an [incremental testing toolkit](https://github.com/DevOps-CSC519-591-791/DevOps-M4).
+> I worked with my classmates to build a DevOps continuous integration and continuous deployment pipeline.
+The pipeline contains 4 components, which are a [build component](https://github.com/DevOps-CSC519-591-791/DevOps-M1), a [testing and analysis component](https://github.com/DevOps-CSC519-591-791/DevOps-M2), a [deployment component](https://github.com/DevOps-CSC519-591-791/DevOps-M3), and an [incremental testing toolkit](https://github.com/DevOps-CSC519-591-791/DevOps-M4).

 ## Description